-Snow can be great fun for kids but can also lead to unpredictable and dangerous road conditions for drivers.
-Driving in snow and icy conditions conditions can be unsettling and dangerous so preparation is key for keeping your family safe on the roads in this hazardous weather.
-Here are some top tips for winter driving with children from Carzone:
+Snow can be great fun for kids but it can also lead to unpredictable and dangerous road conditions for drivers.
+Driving in snow and icy conditions can be unsettling and hazardous, so preparation is key.
+Here are 11 top tips for winter driving to keep the whole family safe.

 Before driving in snow or icy conditions, consider if the journey is absolutely necessary, especially when children are involved.
 If you need to drive then take care and remember to slow down.
-And do keep your insurance company’s breakdown assistance number handy in case you need to call.
+Keep your insurance company’s breakdown assistance number handy in case you need to call.

 #1.
 Plan Your Route

 Stick to the main roads which are safer and more likely to be gritted.

 Although you want to wrap your little ones up to keep them warm, don’t strap your child into a car seat with a bulky coat as it can affect the ability of your car seat to do its job.
 A bulky coat can compress in a crash and create a loose car seat harness, putting your child at greater risk of injury in the unlikely event of a crash.

 To keep your child warm, you can place a blanket (or even the coat) over the tightened car seat belt.

 #3.
 Make Sure You Have a Full Tank of Fuel

 In the event that you end up stranded, it’s important to have a full tank of fuel so you can keep the engine running to stay warm.
 When you are able to safely drive again, you will also have enough fuel to make the journey home.